 - Reservation

 - Find a solicitor

-- $\bullet \ \ \mathsf{AML} \ \mathsf{compliance}$

 - Arrange a mortgage

 - Exchange of contracts

 - Notice of intention to complete

 - New home tour and demonstration

 - Legal completion

 - Handover.

 For most of our customers, purchasing a home is the most expensive purchase they have ever made and it can be a stressful time.
-Thorough planning and readily available information helps, and your friendly sales, service and construction teams are all on hand to help you whenever you may need them.
+Thorough planning and readily available information helps, and your friendly sales, service and construction teams are all on hand to help you whenever you may need us.